osogama/Kefir-After-Install-Tools/README.md

 </p>

-Maybe you need install:
+The program needs dependencies:

-> sudo apt-get install python-software-properties
+> python-software-properties

-> sudo apt-get install python-webkit
+> python-webkit

+Will be automatically installed with the installation script INSTALL.sh

-To install on your operating system, RUN:
+To install on your operating system, extract ZIP file, open the folder in terminal and RUN:

 > chmod 777 ./INSTALL.sh